-Three shark and one ray species potentially occurring within surrounding area were listed as 'threatened' under the EPBC Act; the Grey Nurse Shark (east coast population) (Chacharias taurus), the Great White Shark (Carcharodon carchari), the Whale Shark (Rhincodon typus) and the Narrowsnout Sawfish (Pristis zijsron).
-Two of these species, the Grey White Shark and the Whale Shark, were also identified as potentially occurring within the platform operating area.
+Three shark species potentially occurring within surrounding area were listed as 'threatened' under the EPBC Act; the Grey Nurse Shark (east coast population) (Chacharias taurus), the Great White

+Shark (Carcharodon carchari), and the Whale Shark (Rhincodon typus).
+Two of these species, the Great White Shark and the Whale Shark, were also identified as potentially occuring within the platform operating area.

-Two other species of shark, Shortfin Mako (Isurus oxyrinchus) and Porbeagle (Lamna nasus), are listed as migratory under the EPBC Act with habitat likely to occur in the platform operating area.
-The Longfin Mako (Isurus paucus) is also listed as migratory under the EPBC Act with habitat likely to occur in the surrounding area.
+Two other species of shark, shortfin mako (Isurus oxyrinchus) and porbeagle (Lamna nasus), are listed as migratory under the EPBC Act with habitat likely to occur in the platform operating area.